 Catholic Charities NYC

 Several churches take part in this network.
 Various social services are available.
 There may be Thanksgiving or free Christmas meals or celebrations held at a soup kitchen.
-Children, including single moms with kids, may be given coats or small toys as well.
+Children, including single moms with kids as well as immigrants, may be given free winter coats or small toys as well.
+The main Christmas assistance program is known as St. Nicholas Project.
 Read more New York City Catholic Charities.

 New York Cares - Winter wishes programming